You are here

-The COSA-CU Chicago program is based on national standards that emphasize instructional leadership and cultural competence.
-Most coursework except the administrative internship is offered online via a course delivery system that fosters collaboration among cohort members and allows students to access material at any time.
-The COSA-CUC program is designed so candidates can achieve an advanced degree.
-The Oregon Principal (formerly PreAL/IAL) candidate can earn a Masters of Arts in School Leadership.
-The candidate for the Oregon Professional Administrator (formerly ProAL/CAL) can receive an Education Specialist (Ed.S.), or a Doctorate of Education (Ed.D or Ph.D.) in Educational Leadership.
-The program also offers coursework for licensed administrators seeking continuing course credit.
+The COSA-UO program is based on national standards that emphasize instructional leadership and cultural competence.
+Most coursework is offered online via a delivery system that fosters collaboration among cohort members and allows students to access material at any time.
+The COSA-UO program is designed so licensure candidates can also earn an advanced degree.
+The Oregon Principal candidate can earn a master's degree in Educational Leadership (M.Ed.)
+The candidate for the Oregon Professional Administrator License can receive an Education Specialist (Ed.S. — this program is coming soon), or a doctorate in Educational Leadership (D.Ed).

 Staff at COSA are dedicated to helping candidates succeed by helping them with all aspects of the program.
 Cohorts meet to support one another at workshops, trainings and conferences throughout the year.
-We could tell you about all the great things the COSA-CUC licensure program offers, but we want you to hear them from the people that matter: our candidates.
+We could tell you about all the great things the COSA-UO licensure program offers, but we want you to hear them from the people that matter — our candidates.

 Our faculty are Oregon educators, too.
 There’s no ivory tower here — our faculty members are working professionals with years in the Oregon school system.
 They provide students with the real-world, relevant experience that makes for a truly great education.
 We carefully choose our faculty members based on their expertise in particular subjects and their practical experience in putting this knowledge to use in their own professional careers.
-Faculty members teaching in the COSA-CU Chicago program are required to complete a certification course that ensures their skill in delivering asynchronous, self-paced course work that builds a collaborative community of learners.
-For complete biographies of our faculty, visit this page .

-For more information about the COSA-CUC program, contact admissions specialist Trina Hmura at firstname.lastname@example.org or 503-480-7214.
+For more information about the COSA-UO program, contact Trina Hmura at firstname.lastname@example.org or 503-480-7214.
 Trina can help with general questions as well as guide candidates through the admissions procedure.